 Years into our nation’s devastating opioid crisis, the numbers remain startling and alarming.
-In 2018, 78 New Yorkers died from opioid overdoses in Onondaga County, while 32 lost their lives from heroin.
-More than 500 people were treated by emergency services for opioid or heroin overdoses alone.
-The situation is just as dire in our rural counties –16 people died from opioid overdoses in Wayne County, and 11 in Cayuga.
+In 2020, 134 people died from opioid overdoses in Onondaga County, while 63 lost their lives from heroin — roughly 30% increases from the year prior.
+More than 400 people were treated by emergency services for opioid or heroin overdoses alone.
+The situation is just as dire in our rural counties –16 people died from opioid overdoses in Wayne County, double the total from 2019, and 27 in Cayuga, more than triple.
 And the worst part?
 These tragedies are not outliers.
-This crisis has changed little from years prior.
+This crisis is only growing.

 While serving at the Pentagon as a Middle East policy advisor, I assisted in tackling some of the toughest challenges our nation faced in one of the most fragile regions in the world.
 One of the things I learned when confronting these complex problems was the need for strong leadership, bold action, and an unbiased, unconflicted commitment to achieve success in the mission at hand.
 It’s long past time for that same leadership to be exhibited at home so we can reduce this terrible epidemic and start saving lives.

 Unfortunately, we haven’t seen much of those traits from Washington.